Ethereum

 In this sample guide we will be installing Geth

 with the built-in launchpad PPAs (Personal Package Archives) on Ubuntu.
-If you are on different OS, please refer to the official Documentation.
+If you are on different OS, please refer to the official Documentation (opens in a new tab).

 sudo add-apt-repository -y ppa:ethereum/ethereum